riceissa/dlw-tutorial-post/post.md

 This is tracked separately from donations, so it is possible to compare the amount of money moved that is *claimed* with the amount of money moved that is *actually accounted for*.
+Influencer pages have the path starting with `influencer.php`.
 The only entity for which we currently track money moved information is GiveWell.
 You can see amount accounted vs amount of influence claimed in the [money moved table](https://donations.vipulnaik.com/influencer.php?influencer=GiveWell#influencerMoneyMovedList).